Honey Bunch (film)

-Honey Bunch is a 2025 Canadian thriller film directed and written by Madeleine Sims-Fewer and Dusty Mancinelli.
+Honey Bunch is a 2025 horror-thriller film directed and written by Madeleine Sims-Fewer and Dusty Mancinelli.
 The film stars Grace Glowicki, Ben Petrie, Jason Isaacs, Kate Dickie and India Brown.
 The film premiered at the 75th Berlin International Film Festival on 18 February 2025 as part of Berlinale Special program.

 Premise

 The film follows Diana, who wakes from a coma with fragmented memories.
-Her husband takes her to an experimental trauma centre hidden in the remote wilderness, yet the reason eludes her...
+Her husband takes her to an experimental trauma centre hidden in the remote wilderness, yet the reason eludes her.
 As fragments of her memory start to return, so do disturbing and sinister revelations about her marriage.